advanced-security/SARIF-viewer/README.md

 The result will be grouped by vulnerabilities and you will be able to navigate to the source code by clicking on the result.
 Also a detail will also be displayed with the path of the vulnerability and the description to help you remediate.

+## 🤝&nbsp; Found a bug?
+Missing a specific feature?

+Feel free to **file a new issue** with a respective [title and description](https://github.com/adrienpessu/SARIF-viewer/issues) repository.
+If you already found a solution to your problem, **we would love to review your pull request**!